tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 > RUN addgroup -g 1000 node \
 >  && adduser -u 1000 -G node -s /bin/sh -D node

-The permission of /home/node directory is under node user.
-In order to set the running user for container, you could put that *USER* instruction before entrypoint and cmd:
+The permission of /home/node directory is under the node user.
+In order to set the running user for the container, you could put that *USER* instruction before the entrypoint and cmd:

 ```docker
 EXPOSE 7021